SAIC (SAIC)

 5. Revenue Growth

-With $7.35 billion in revenue over the past 12 months, SAIC is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
+With $7.26 billion in revenue over the past 12 months, SAIC is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because finding new avenues for growth becomes difficult when you already have a substantial market presence.
 To expand meaningfully, SAIC likely needs to tweak its prices, innovate with new offerings, or enter new markets.

 We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-SAIC’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 2.1% annually.
+SAIC’s recent performance shows its demand remained suppressed as its revenue has declined by 1.2% annually over the last two years.

-This quarter, SAIC reported a rather uninspiring 5.6% year-on-year revenue decline to $1.87 billion of revenue, in line with Wall Street’s estimates.
+This quarter, SAIC missed Wall Street’s estimates and reported a rather uninspiring 4.8% year-on-year revenue decline, generating $1.75 billion of revenue.

 Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+While this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Operating Margin

-SAIC’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 7.4% over the last five years.
+SAIC’s operating margin has more or less stayed the same over the last 12 months , averaging 7.5% over the last five years.
 This profitability was paltry for a business services business and caused by its suboptimal cost structure.

-Looking at the trend in its profitability, SAIC’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Looking at the trend in its profitability, SAIC’s operating margin might fluctuated slightly but has generally stayed the same over the last five years, which doesn’t help its cause.

-This quarter, SAIC generated an operating margin profit margin of 6.9%, down 1.2 percentage points year on year.
-This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.
+In Q4, SAIC generated an operating margin profit margin of 7.6%, in line with the same quarter last year.
+This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share

-SAIC’s EPS grew at a remarkable 11.5% compounded annual growth rate over the last five years, higher than its 1.3% annualized revenue growth.
-However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.
+SAIC’s EPS grew at 11.3% compounded annual growth rate over the last five years, higher than its flat revenue.
+This tells us management responded to softer demand by adapting its cost structure.

-In Q3, SAIC reported adjusted EPS of $2.58, down from $2.61 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects SAIC’s full-year EPS of $10.70 to shrink by 17.6%.
+In Q4, SAIC reported adjusted EPS of $2.62, up from $2.57 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects SAIC’s full-year EPS of $10.75 to shrink by 10.3%.

 8. Cash Is King

-SAIC’s free cash flow clocked in at $135 million in Q3, equivalent to a 7.2% margin.
-This result was good as its margin was 6.8 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends trump fluctuations.
+SAIC’s free cash flow clocked in at $336 million in Q4, equivalent to a 19.2% margin.
+This result was good as its margin was 6.4 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, SAIC’s ROIC averaged 2.7 percentage point increases each year.
+On average, SAIC’s ROIC increased by 2.9 percentage points annually each year over the last few years.
 This is a good sign, and we hope the company can keep improving.

 10. Balance Sheet Assessment

-It was good to see SAIC beat analysts’ EBITDA and EPS expectations this quarter.
-We were also glad its full-year EPS guidance outperformed Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock traded up 4.8% to $91.75 immediately following the results.
+It was good to see SAIC beat analysts’ EPS expectations this quarter.
+On the other hand, its revenue missed.
+Looking ahead, full-year revenue guidance fell short of Wall Street’s estimates, but EBITDA and EPS guidance were in line.
+Overall, this was a mixed quarter.
+The stock traded up 1.4% to $93.18 immediately following the results.

 12. Is Now The Time To Buy SAIC?

-We see the value of companies helping their customers, but in the case of SAIC, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
-On top of that, its operating margins are low compared to other business services companies.
+SAIC falls short of our quality standards.
+To kick things off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+While its scale and strong customer awareness give it negotiating power, the downside is its projected EPS for the next year is lacking.
+On top of that, its backlog growth has disappointed.

-SAIC’s P/E ratio based on the next 12 months is 10x.
+SAIC’s P/E ratio based on the next 12 months is 9.5x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+There are superior stocks to buy right now.